nautechsystems/nautilus_trader/docs/integrations/betfair.md

 credentials are valid and have trading permissions.

 :::tip
-The best practice is to manage your credentials using environment variables.
+Best practice is to manage your credentials using environment variables.
 :::

 ## Overview